loda-lang/loda-lang.github.io/list6.markdown

 * [A310454](https://oeis.org/A310454) ([program](/edit/?oeis=310454)): Coordination sequence Gal.5.140.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A310498](https://oeis.org/A310498) ([program](/edit/?oeis=310498)): Coordination sequence Gal.3.20.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A310503](https://oeis.org/A310503) ([program](/edit/?oeis=310503)): Coordination sequence Gal.4.73.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A310504](https://oeis.org/A310504) ([program](/edit/?oeis=310504)): Coordination sequence Gal.6.329.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A310509](https://oeis.org/A310509) ([program](/edit/?oeis=310509)): Coordination sequence Gal.5.142.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A310518](https://oeis.org/A310518) ([program](/edit/?oeis=310518)): Coordination sequence Gal.3.21.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A310521](https://oeis.org/A310521) ([program](/edit/?oeis=310521)): Coordination sequence Gal.5.133.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.